 - a.
 In the PAL Flow pane, click Import Production Data.
 The PAL Data Sets Pane opens.
-For user interface details, see "Manage Production Data Sets Pane" on page 393. - b.
+For user interface details, see "Manage Production Data Sets Pane" on page 404. - b.
 Select a data set folder and click Upload.
 The Upload Production Data Set Dialog Box opens. - c.
 Upload the data for a specific application and for a selected time range from HP Business Service Management (BSM) or Webtrends Analytics.
-The data file is stored as a .zip file. - For user interface details on the Upload Production Data Set Dialog Box, see "Upload Production Data Set Dialog Box" on page 396.
+The data file is stored as a .zip file. - For user interface details, see "Upload Production Data Set Dialog Box" on page 407.